-You’ve probably heard about reverse flow smokers recently and started trying to figure out what the differences might be that explains the hype.
+You’ve probably heard about reverse flow smokers recently and started trying to figure out what the hype is all about.

 Especially since they are often referred to as the superior alternative to a traditional offset smoker which can end up burning your food if you’re not savvy or careful.

-Well, since they feature a thorough smoke flow and a much evener temperature distribution, they work great in creating perfectly smoked meat every time.
+Since they feature a thorough smoke flow and an even temperature distribution, they work great in creating perfectly smoked meat every time.

 We’ll share our favorite one with you, but in the end, you can decide what’s best for you after we explain everything in detail.